The Township of Oro-Medonte is committed to identifying and removing barriers, as well as preventing new barriers, for persons with disabilities.

 Under the AODA, all municipalities must prepare multi-year accessibility plans that identify which the actions the Township used in the past year as well as our future plans to identify, remove and prevent barriers confronting people with disabilities.
 Our Plan and Report was prepared with input from our Accessibility Advisory Committee.

-For more information on the Township’s Accessibility Committee or activities, please contact: Donna Hewitt, Director Corporate & Strategic Initiatives at (705) 487-2171 Ext 2142 or by e-mail to
+For more information on the Joint Accessibility Advisory Committee or activities, please contact: Donna Hewitt, Director Corporate & Services at (705) 487-2171 Ext 2142 or by e-mail to

 Do Private Businesses Need to Comply?